Skip to content

 Customize For Every Retailer

-While each retailer will have their own guidelines, potentially forcing subtle changes overall, it's important to think about the customers that shop there.
-The same customers don't shop at Walmart and Costco, so you should take a different approach for each of them.
+While each retailer will have its own guidelines, potentially forcing subtle changes overall, it's important to consider the customers who shop there.
+The same customers don't shop at Walmart and Costco, so you should take a different approach for each.

 A Matching Design For Your SKUs

-If you use one design for all of your SKUs, customers won't quickly see you have a wide array of products to offer.
-That could be everything from food to electronics.
-Using a different graphic that still fits with your brand is a great way to look even more premium.
+If you use one design for all of your SKUs, customers won't quickly see that you offer a wide array of products, from food to electronics.
+Using a different graphic that still fits with your brand is a great way to make your products look even more premium.

-Bennett was one of the first manufacturers in North America to invest in High-Speed Digital Printers, and it's put us ahead of the learning curve.
-So talk with our team to learn more about how Digital can work for you.
+Bennett was one of the first manufacturers in North America to invest in high-speed digital printers, which has put us ahead of the learning curve.
+So, talk with our team about how Digital can benefit you.

 Tip #5 Design For Your Target Customer